DelphicOkami/users_and_groups/README.md

 This role has no dependencies.

-To install run `ansible-galaxy install DelphicOkami.users_and_groups` or add this to your `roles.yml`
+To install run `ansible-galaxy install delphicokami.users_and_groups` or add this to your `roles.yml`

 ```YAML